stuartmonro/stuartmonro.github.io/_pages/travel_folder/shopping.md

 Now located at Disney Springs

 ## Supermarkets
-General consensus on the Dibb is that Publix is best for fresh stuff
+Seems that Publix is best for fresh stuff

 Get a $4 polystyrene cooler from Walmart to fill with ice and cold drinks for in the car after a park day